artefactual/atom-docs/admin-manual/installation/linux.rst

 Deployment of workers
 =====================

-If you... check out this page for further installation details.
+Optionally, you can use Gearman to add support for asynchronous tasks like SWORD deposits.
+Check out the following page for further installation details:

-:ref:`foobar <installation-asynchronous-jobs>`
+:ref:`asynchronous jobs and worker management <installation-asynchronous-jobs>`.

 .. _linux-security-considerations: